SESSION REPLAY

 - Targeted welfare response — reach out to impacted employees outside their reporting line, provide confidential support, and begin planning return-to-work arrangements that do not reinstate the PIP.

-Medium-term actions
+Medium-term actions example

 - Conduct a psychosocial risk assessment — no assessment exists.
 This is a clear legislative requirement.